Justetete/COMP30830-SE-Group11-Dublin-Bike-Sharing-System/tests/database/database_testing.md

 - Integration with local storage works in place of a live DB
 - No loss of test coverage despite cloud service suspension

-These tests are lightweight, mock-driven, and ready for continuous integration or future upgrade when the DB is restored.
+These tests are lightweight, mock-driven, and ready for continuous integration or future upgrade.